mehryar-m/mehryar-m/README.md

 I'm currently writing some software and managing a team [@IBM](https://www.ibm.com/ca-en).
 Right now, my team is in the business of building event streaming platforms with [Kafka](https://kafka.apache.org).

 I'm mostly interested in distributed systems and data-intensive applications.
-While, I seldom ever tweet you can reach out to me there. [@mehryarm](https://twitter.com/MehryarM).
+While I don't really tweet you can reach out to me there. [@mehryarm](https://twitter.com/MehryarM).